dustinpfister/blog_posts/_posts/js-javascript-example-zig-zag-arc.md

 ## 5 - Conclusion

 So I just wanted to get together a quick javaScript example that makes use of some methods that will create and return percentage values that go up in a way that is different from just what is usual when diving a numerator type value over a denominator type value.
+Now from this post forward the question is how does any of this apply to some kind of real project.
+Well there are lots of things that come to mind, but thus far most of it is artful stuff rather that practical stuff.